How can librarians help me and my students find and access resources for coursework and research?

 - Finding open datasets or datasets in our collection

 The library is available to offer assistance in locating and acquiring data for teaching and research needs.
 We are happy to assist you in finding the data resources necessary for your courses, your research, and your students’ work.
-Please contact Sean Tennant (firstname.lastname@example.org) for more information on the library’s data services and what can work best for your data needs.
+Please reach out to firstname.lastname@example.org for more information on the library’s data services and what can work best for your data needs.

 - Creating recommended reading lists with Primo